picklesventuresorg/caf_flutter/docs/basics/router.md

     builder: (context, state) {
         final category = state.uri.queryParameters['category'];
         final sort = state.uri.queryParameters['sort'];

+        // Use the query parameters to customize the behavior
+        // Optional values can be used to influence the displayed content or behavior

+        if (category != null) {
+            // Do something with the 'category' parameter }
         }
     )
     ```

 - Extra Parameters

     The state.extra property allows passing an arbitrary map of data directly through context.go() that will be accessible in route builders.